idlemoor/distcc-tools/README.md

 /etc/rc.d/rc.local:

 ```
 if [ -x /etc/rc.d/rc.distccd ]; then
   /etc/rc.d/rc.distccd start
 fi
 ```

+### Cross compilation

 On x86_64 only, the server supports full multiarch cross compilation -- it can build for i486 and x86_64, and for arm if the arm-x-toolchain package is installed.
 Only one running instance of distccd is required.

-To compile for Slackware 64 (x86_64) clients, and to cross-compile for 32 bit Slackware clients (i486 etc), you don't need to do anything.
+* To compile for Slackware 64 (x86_64) clients, and to cross-compile for 32 bit Slackware clients (i486 etc), you don't need to do anything.
 Slackware's 64 bit gcc packages already support 32 bit cross-compilation :-)

-To cross-compile for Slackware ARM clients, you need to specify the option 'ARMX=yes' and install the arm-x-toolchain package (gfortran not supported).
+* To cross-compile for Slackware ARM clients, you need to specify the option 'ARMX=yes' and install the arm-x-toolchain package (gfortran not supported).

+* Other configurations are not supported.

 ## arm-x-toolchain